Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Small portable air conditioners are models built for quiet operation.
 They’re an especially good option for small mobile office spaces, recording studios, and seasonal workshops where excessive noise during use is either disruptive or highly undesirable.
 Their quiet operation also means they’re a good option for cooling small bedrooms that don’t often need air conditioning.

-These types of units can vary greatly in terms of cooling capacity, filter type, fan speed, and additional features like auto-timer and sleep mode.
+These types of units can vary greatly in terms of cooling capacity, filter type, fan speed, and additional features like auto-timer and sleep mode which the unit in our Black + Decker 10000 BTU Portable Air Conditioner review has.
 Their energy efficiency can also vary quite a bit from model to model, but most work by cooling indoor air with water, instead of using a refrigerant cycling process like in conventional models.
 If you’re after the best portable air conditioner, you won’t have to worry about the appliance driving up your energy bills.

 Most window and wall air conditioners cool air using a refrigerant and indoor/outdoor airflow process combined with a compressor, condenser, and evaporator coil.
-Quiet portable air conditioning units are typically ventless.
+Quiet portable air conditioning units are typically ventless like the best ventless portable air conditioner.
 They feature a water tank that provides moisture which is then cooled on a cooling strip and blown into the room.

 Another major difference between quiet portable units and conventional ones is that the ventless cooling of most such models doesn’t dehumidify indoor air, but actually humidifies it, since they cool air by adding moisture to it and sending it back into the room.
 Some such models include a dehumidifier mode in their extra features, but it’s fairly unusual and usually comes at a less affordable price.